burhanahmeed/Denamo/README.md

 ```
 denon start
 ```
-- If you wanna look at the denon setup file, it is on `.denon` file.
+- If you wanna look at the denon setup file, it is on `denon.json` file.